Jason-Skillman/Command-Console/README.md

 A debug command console that can be used at runtime and easily extendable.

 #### **Documentation**
-You can create a new console and add it to your scene by right clicking in the hierarchy "Conosle/Command Console".
+You can create a new console and add it to your scene by right clicking in the hierarchy **"Conosle/Command Console"**.
 Only one command console should exist within any given scene.
+The ```EventSystem``` must be present in your scene.

-To open the console at runtime use the tilde key "~".
+To open the console at runtime use the tilde key **"~"**.
 This can be disabled in the inspector for custom input remaping.

 #### **API**
 Custom commands can be written for the command console.
 This is the heart and soul of the console.

 A small list of commands have already been written as examples.
 Some examples include print, load scene and unload scene.
-They can be found at "Runtime/Scripts/Commands" starting at the root of the package.
+They can be found at **"Runtime/Scripts/Commands"** starting at the root of this package.

  ### **ICommand**
  To create a custom command create a new script and extend the ICommand interface.